 *Price location only.
 Huntington Urgent Care open at 8 am Monday – Friday.
 See a full list of hours here.

 You wake up one morning feeling out of sorts.
 Your muscles ache, you have a headache, and you’re running a fever.
-You know you should see a doctor as soon as possible, but where should you go?
-Do you visit your local emergency department (ED)?
+You know you should see a medical provider as soon as possible, but where should you go?
+Do you visit your local emergency department?
 Or turn to urgent care services?
-What is the difference between urgent care vs. an emergency room?

 Gagon Urgent Care